 Step 1: Preheat your oven to 160℃ (or 140℃ if you're using a fan oven) and line an 8x8-inch tin with baking paper.

-Step 3: Add 3 medium eggs, 1 teaspoon of lemon extract and ½ teaspoon of vanilla extract.
-Mix well to create a silky mixture.
+Step 3: Add 3 medium eggs, 1 teaspoon of lemon extract and ½ teaspoon of vanilla extract to the bowl then mix it in to create a silky mixture.

-Step 5: Crush 4 meringue nests up into small pieces.
-Fold the meringue pieces into the blondie batter, along with the zest of 1 lemon and 100g of white chocolate chips.
+Step 5: Crush 4 meringue nests up into medium-sized pieces.
+Fold them into the blondie batter, along with the zest of 1 lemon and 100g of white chocolate chips.

 Step 6: Transfer the batter to the tin and spread it out evenly.

-Bake for 35-40 minutes, until the edges are golden brown and pulling away from the tin.
-The middle should be light golden brown with a slight wobble.
+Step 7: Bake for 35-40 minutes, until the edges are golden brown and pulling away from the tin.
+The middle should be shiny and light golden brown with a slight wobble.

-Step 7: Leave the blondies in the tin to cool completely then transfer them to the fridge for 3-4 hours until firm.
-This will make them chewy and fudgy!
+Step 8: Leave the blondies in the tin to cool completely, then transfer them to the fridge for 3-4 hours until firm.
+This will make them nice and fudgy!

 - If you want your blondies to be fudgy, they should be a little gooey in the middle when you take them out of the oven- they'll firm up as they cool down.
-If you prefer cakey blondies, bake them until a toothpick comes out clean.
+If you prefer cakey blondies, bake them until a toothpick through the middle comes out clean.

-- These blondies *must* be set in the fridge for the best texture.
+- Blondies *must* be set in the fridge for the best fudgy texture.

-- White chocolate chips can be swapped for more crushed meringue if you prefer.
+- White chocolate chips can be swapped for more crushed meringue.

 These will last 4-5 days at room temperature and up to a week if you store them in the fridge.
 Make sure to keep them in an airtight container to preserve freshness.